 We use testimonials here at Popupsmart as well.
-We are aware that our audience will want to know what is like to get a popup service from Popupsmart and make a decision accordingly.
+We are aware that our audience will want to know what is like to get a popup service from Popupsmart, the no code popup builder and make a decision accordingly.

 Hit the nail with case studies!
 If your prospects do not know whether your products or services work for them, they would be more doubtful.

 Case studies are perfect because you can showcase happy customers as well as demonstrate the quality and reliability of your brand.

 You can add some numbers about how your clients were successful in their own brands by using your service.
 This approach will be simple but very effective.

 While case studies and testimonials are surpassing, people will trust more in the opinions of people who are like them.
 This is why user-generated reviews are the most powerful social proof type.